EwartM/ewartm.github.io/intelliJ-basic-project.md

 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-10 at 11.32.15 AM.png)

-If you like you can remove the 'MyAppName' module and all artifacts except 'App:war exploded' as we won't be using these.
+If you like you can also remove the 'MyAppName' module and all artifacts other than 'App:war exploded'.

 #### [](#header-2)Set the welcome file